JaviAZ/DQS/Readme.txt

       list of tutees and also in the tutor() method.
 However, it reads "The other members of your tutor group are:" which doesn't make sense if it's used in the tutor() method.
      -spaces after first names in tutees.csv
+    -gengroup now doesn't mind if the tutor IDs aren't all consecutive